guyslab/game-collector/README.md

 ### Other components:

-* MQTT server: raw game events message borker, to provide channel for semi-structured game data originating various external sources.
+* MQTT server: raw game events message borker, to provide channel for semi-structured game data originating at various external sources.
 * AMQP server: message broker for domain events
 * Client Gateway: Exposes the internal services to commands and queries from clients, while all other services mentioned above do not provide public access.
 May feature authorization, throttling, load-balancing, and other user-facing measures.